-We also rely on the case of Inter-freight Forwarders (U) Ltd v East African Development Bank Civil Appeal No. 33 of 1992 which emphasizes the fact that pleadings are a system through which parties operate to define the real matters in controversy with clarity and upon which they can prepare and present their respective cases for the court to adjudicate.
+This court concurs with this position and further goes on to highlight the case of Inter-freight Forwarders (U) Ltd v East African Development Bank Civil Appeal No. 33 of 1992 where emphasis was made to the fact that pleadings are a system through which parties operate to define the real matters in controversy with clarity and upon which they can prepare and present their respective cases for the court to adjudicate upon for even this position holds true as was considered by the Supreme Court of Uganda in the case of Administrator General v Bwanika James and others in Civil Appeal No. 7 of 2003 which was an Appeal from the decision of the Court of Appeal of Uganda where Tsekooko, JSC guided the courts on the importance of court scheduling conferences which he stated must have been held in accordance with the requirements of Order XB Rule 1 of the Civil Procedure Rules with the most relevant parts of that rule providing thus:-

-In Civil Appeal No. 7 Of 2003 Administrator General V Bwanika James, Mayanja Alex, Kakeeto Patrick, Namugera Amos, Mayiga Wukson, Nakuya Joyce, Namukasa Christine Namayanja Robina, Nabisigye Eseza, Kwandago Beatrice in an Appeal from the decision of the Court of Appeal of Uganda at Kampala (Mpagi-Bahigeine, Twinomujuni, and Kitumba, JJ.A) dated 7th July, 2003, in Civil Appeal NO. 36 of 2002Tsekooko, JSCpointed out asfollowsthatthescheduling conferencemusthavebeenheldinaccordancewiththe requirements of Order XB Ruleof the Civil Procedure Rules.
-Asfarasrelevant, that the rule states:-
+Order XB Rule 1(1):

-"1(1) (a) within seven days after the order on delivery of interrogatories and discoveries has been made under rule 1 of Order X; or
+“(a) within seven days after the order on delivery of interrogatories and discoveries has been made under rule 1 of Order X; or

-(b)Where no application for interrogatories and discoveries has been made under rule 1 of Order X, then within twenty-eight days from the date of the last reply or rejoinder referred to in sub-rule (5) of rule 18 of Order VIII, the court shall hold a scheduling conference to sort out points of agreement and disagreement, the possibility of mediation, arbitration and any other form of settlement "
+(b) where no application for interrogatories and discoveries has been made under rule 1 of Order X, then within twenty-eight days from the date of the last reply or rejoinder referred to in sub-rule (5) of rule 18 of Order VIII, the court shall hold a scheduling conference to sort out points of agreement and disagreement, the possibility of mediation, arbitration and any other form of settlement.

-(2) Where the parties reach an agreement, orders shall immediately be made in accordance with rules 6 and 7 of Order 13"
+(2) where the parties reach an agreement, orders shall immediately be made in accordance with rules 6 and 7 of Order 13”.